The Bankrate promise

 The aerospace and defense industry is another area of the market that benefits from space innovation.
-According to figures compiled by the Aerospace Industries Association, the industry already has strong sales, standing at more than $900 billion.
+According to figures compiled by the Aerospace Industries Association, the industry already has strong sales, standing at nearly $900 billion.

-Public companies like Boeing (BA), Honeywell (HON), Lockheed Martin (LMT), Northrop Grumman (NOC), and many others are among the leaders in the aerospace and defense industry.
+Investors can participate by owning stocks like Boeing (BA), Honeywell (HON), Lockheed Martin (LMT), Northrop Grumman (NOC), and others, which are among the leaders in the aerospace and defense industry.
 ETFs in the space include the iShares U.S. Aerospace & Defense ETF (ITA) and SPDR S&P Aerospace & Defense ETF (XAR).

 For ETFs focused on space exploration, investors could turn to the Procure Space ETF (UFO), which tracks an index of global aerospace companies, or the SPDR S&P Kensho Final Frontiers ETF (ROKT), which offers exposure to equities involved in space innovation.

 Investing in space provides long-term opportunities.
 This niche area of the market remains relatively uncrowded, with only a handful of players available to the public, as most space companies remain private.
 However, there are also numerous risks to watch out for like any thematic investment.
 So before investing, consider reviewing any available information to determine how space exploration might play a role in your portfolio.